danielsaidi/DeckKit/Sources/DeckKit/DeckKit.docc/DeckKit.md

 ![DeckKit logo](Logo.png)

-These decks can be customized to fit your specific needs.
-You can change colors, fonts, corner radius, expanded height etc. and use any views you like.
+DeckKit decks can be customized to great extent.
+You can change colors, fonts, corner radius etc. of the standard card views, and also use completely custom views.

+The online documentation is currently iOS only.
+To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

+DeckKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.